Chrysthy/pet-ecommerce/README.md

 This project simulates a landing page for AuMiau Pet Shop, an e-commerce designed to showcase pet products in a fun and engaging way.
 Users can explore different product categories and filter items by price, with direct links to purchase via WhatsApp.

-The purpose was to practice:

-* Clean and responsive HTML/CSS layout
-* DOM manipulation with JavaScript
-* Dynamic filtering of products
-* Friendly UI/UX design for online shopping

 <br>

 ## ✨ Features